David & Carolyn Crow

 D @ The Hoover Dam

-From the Hoover Dam we struck out for Grand Canyon West where we stayed the night at the night at the cabins at Hualapai Ranch.
-Food options were somewhat limited but we got by.
-The next morning, we were up bright and early to catch the first bus out to Eagle Point and the Skywalk.
-We were a little sceptical as to the value of Skywalk as we had been told by others that it wasn’t worth the money.
-Well we disagree.
-We were the first ones out on it the morning we were there and had the Skywalk to ourselves for quite a while so this may have been a factor in our experience.
-Standing on a clear floor more than 1.2kms above the canyon floor is not for the faint hearted, or those scared of heights, but it is worth the effort.
+The next morning we were up bright and early to catch the first bus out to Eagle Point and the Skywalk.
+We’d been a little sceptical about the Skywalk’s value—more than one person had told us it wasn’t worth the money—but we disagree.
+We were the first ones out there that morning and had it to ourselves for quite a while, which probably helped.
+Standing on a clear floor more than 1.2 km above the canyon floor is not for the faint-hearted (or anyone with a fear of heights), but it’s absolutely worth it.

 Eagle Point Grand Canyon West